ekowabaka/clearice/docs/2-Parsing-Command-Line-Arguments.md

 ### `type`
 When parsed, any option defined in ClearIce is assigned a specific value.
 The `type` parameter specifies the type of data that an option accepts.
 This type can either be set to `string`, `number` or `flag`.
 When set as `string` or `number`, the option is validated to contain a string or a number as specified.
 When set as a `flag`, however, the option doesn't take any values, and acts as a boolean flag that is set to true whenever the option is part of arguments passed or false when absent.
 By default any option acts as a `flag` unless the type is specified.

-On the command line, users of your application can pass values for arguments either by assigning with equal signs, such as follows `command --input=/some/path`, by placing the value right after the argument, such as in `command --input /some/path`, and concatenated with the argument when it comes to short names `command --i/some/path`.

 ### `help`
 The help parameter accepts a line of text that is rendered as the description for the option whenever the user requests for help through ClearICE's automated help system.